wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 SELECT DISTINCT * FROM /exampleRegion
 ```

-**Note:** If you are using DISTINCT queries, you must implement the equals and hashCode methods for the objects that you query.
+**注意:** If you are using DISTINCT queries, you must implement the equals and hashCode methods for the objects that you query.

 **LIMIT**